thecloudenthusiast/cities-match-game/README.md

 - index.html     ---> For web browser view for the game
 - images 	 ---> It is recommended that you resize your images as .PNG file with 393 x 308 (height x width)

-Steps to create the game
+Steps to create the game:
 NOTE:  If you the above stated files in a GitHub repository specifically created for the game, you can skip to Step 3.

-Step 1 - Make a local repository
+STEP 1 - Make a local repository
 - Create a Folder on your desktop => name it => add your files into the folder
 - alternatively, you can use VSCode to create and edit the files/images
 - When everything is ready, make sure to install Git on your computer